-In the 2019 Nevada Legislative Session, the State Legislature passed Assembly Bill No. 78, now codified in NRS 388A.159, which made the State Public Charter School Authority (SPCSA) the local education agency (LEA) for its charter schools.
+In the 2019 Nevada Legislative Session, the State Legislature passed Assembly Bill No. 78, which made the State Public Charter School Authority (SPCSA) the local education agency (LEA) for its charter schools.
 Along with this status, the SPCSA has the authority and responsibility to monitor its schools for federal grant compliance, as stated in 2 CFR § 200.331(b) as well as state grant compliance for those grants passed through the SPCSA.